-Find here various news and rumblings that may be of interest to a growing gardening community, items related specifically to growing food, saving seed, sharing seed, and living sustainably.
+Find here various tidbits that may be of interest to a growing gardening community, items related specifically to growing food, preserving food, stewarding seed, and living sustainably.

 News From Silicon Valley